albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 $2 ==> -2147483647
 ```

-That means that a negative number indicates that the left operand (value of `2147483647`) is smaller than the right operand (value of `-2`).
+A negative number, on the other hand, indicates that the left operand (value of `2147483647`) is smaller than the right operand (value of `-2`), which is incorrect!!

 Luckily we can rely on the [`Integer` wrapper class's `compare()` method](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Integer.html#compare(int,int)).
 Consider the following example.